prosk-sudo/Coding-exercises/README.md

 # Coding-exercises

-I upload my solutions for coding exercises from various websites, including Codeforces, Codewars, Programmers.
+I upload my solutions for coding exercises from various websites, along with files from the books I use to learn programming languages.

 The solutions I post are generally not the optimised versions; they are the version that were accepted, although I may have made some modifications to